Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The FOWLER 1:250 000 map area (hereafter referred to as FOWLER) is bounded by latitudes 31° and 32°S and longitudes 132° and 133°30'E. It includes about 1 500 000 ha in the southwest of South Australia, and includes part of the eastern margin of the Eucla Basin and the western margin of the Gawler Block.
 The northeast part of the area is out of hundreds, and the southwest includes parts of counties Hopetown, Kintore and Way.

 Frome - Explanatory Notes